idearibosome/srzoo/README.md

 | fab-jul/imgcomp-cvpr | [fabjul_imgcomp.json](configs/fabjul_imgcomp.json) | [fabjul_imgcomp_c.pb](http://mcml.yonsei.ac.kr/files/srzoo/fabjul_imgcomp_c.pb) | [imgcomp-cvpr](https://github.com/fab-jul/imgcomp-cvpr) |

 To use these models, simply set the upscaling factor (```--scale``` option of ```get_sr.py```) to 1.
+Note that only the GPU mode is currently supported for these models.